PIER (UK) work closely with numerous construction companies and have seen first-hand the impact of Brexit on the construction industry.

 PIER (UK) have been working exceptionally closely with our manufacturers to ensure that parts for our excavators arrive so any maintenance can occur on time.
 This has enabled our team to remain on the road, assisting our customers across the United Kingdom, seven days a week.
 We ensure that our drivers are provided with an exceptional training program, continual support from our management team and the opportunity to obtain certificates for their career growth.

-With our vast experience in the construction industry, our team would be delighted to assist you on your upcoming project.
+With our vast experience in the construction industry, our team would be delighted to assist you with your upcoming project.